 How will we use CIL?

 CIL monies must be spent on infrastructure, but their use is not tied to a specific development or the provision of specific infrastructure.
 CIL can be spent anywhere within the Borough.
-Indeed, we can also pass money to bodies outside the area to deliver infrastructure which will benefit the development of the area, such as the Environment Agency for flood defence, or Lancashire County Council for education and transport infrastructure.
+Indeed, we can also pass money to bodies outside the area to deliver infrastructure which will benefit the development of West Lancashire.
 We are also able to collaborate with others to pool revenue and support the delivery of sub-regional infrastructure.